zeek/zeek-docs/cluster-setup.rst

 By default load balancing is based on symmetric flow hashes [#]_.

-For example, running two Zeek workers listening on the same network interface, each worker approximately analyzing half of the network traffic, can be done as follows::
+For example, running two Zeek workers listening on the same network interface, each worker analyzing approximately half of the network traffic, can be done as follows::

     zeek -p eth0-worker-01 -i af_packet::eth0 &
     zeek -p eth0-worker-02 -i af_packet::eth0 &

-The fanout group the packet sockets join is identified by an id and configurable using the ``AF_Packet::fanout_id`` constant  which defaults to 23.
+The fanout group is identified by an id and configurable using the ``AF_Packet::fanout_id`` constant which defaults to 23.
 In the example above, both Zeek workers join the same fanout group.

 .. note::

-  As a caveat, within the same network namespace, two Zeek processes can not use the same fanout group id for listening on different network interfaces.
+  As a caveat, within the same Linux network namespace, two Zeek processes can not use the same fanout group id for listening on different network interfaces.
   If this is a setup you're planning on running, configure the fanout group ids explicitly.
-  For illustration purposes, the following starts 2 Zeek workers each using a different network interface and fanout group id::
+  For illustration purposes, the following starts two Zeek workers each using a different network interface and fanout group id::

     zeek -i af_packet::eth0 AF_Packet::fanout_id=23 &